Our work

 MSF employs people for a broad range of jobs and skills levels who all ensure that MSF can deliver quality health care to those who need it – all over the world.

-For that we want to ensure that we are able to recruit the best, most committed professionals.
-We often work in locations that lack accessible information on common market practice, cost of living and decent living wage.
+To do this, we recruit the best, most committed professionals.
+We often work in locations that lack accessible information on common market practice, cost of living and decent living wages.

-MSF wants to ensure that our mandate can be carried out under the highest quality standards while at the same time ensure that our employees are treated fairly, money and funds are used in a sustainable way and local norms are respected.
+MSF wants to ensure that our mandate can be carried out respecting the highest quality standards and accountable use of funds, while at the same time our employees receive fair compensation and local regulations and rules are respected, and without harming the market norms.

-There are economic, social and legal reasons why benchmarking is esssential e.g., employees can provide for their families, retain staff, keep the intrinsic motivation, not disrupt the labour market, relevant differences between capital and rural areas, comply with labour laws…
+There are economic, social and legal reasons why benchmarking is essential for us: employees can provide for their families, talent is attracted and retained, avoidance of disruption of the labour market, MSF complies with labour laws…

-MSF surveys are conducted through a combination of field and desk research.
+MSF surveys have been systematically conducted through a combination of field and desk research since 2012.

-We analyse the local labour market, the competitiveness of salaries and estimate the minimum living wage (by surveying minimum monthly household expenditure) as well as compliance with internal and external policies.
+We analyse the local labour market, the competitiveness of salaries and estimate the minimum living wage as well as compliance with internal and external policies.

 How is it done